 - I am funded by the Leverhulme Trust to study and record the history of formal approaches to the development of concurrent software.
-The three year project (RPG-2019-020) started November 2019 (Troy Astarte was a post-Doc (RA) on the project until his recent move to Swansea University).
-We each spoke at the HaPoC conference in October 2021 on topics from this work.
+The project (RPG-2019-020) finishes in 2023.
+Troy Astarte was a post-Doc (RA) on the project until his recent move to Swansea University.
+We each spoke at the HaPoC conference in October 2021 and papers are just appearing in Minds and Machines (pointers to follow).

-- Two recent opportunities to reminisce were a talk at BCTCS in Swansea and a joint (FAC) paper with Martyn Thomas.
+- Two recent opportunities to reflect were a talk at BCTCS in Swansea and a joint (FAC) paper with Martyn Thomas.

 - "Theories of programming: the life and works of Tony Hoare" has been published by ACM (co-edited with Jayadev Misra).